 The Single Business Tax (SBT) is the only general business tax levied by the State of Michigan.
 When enacted in 1976 it replaced seven separate business taxes, including the corporate income tax.
 The SBT is a Value Added Tax (VAT).
 Value added taxes are levied on a "Services Consumed" or "Benefits Received" principle.
 The SBT replaced taxation of net income with value-added taxation.
 The SBT base consists of essentially three components: labor, capital and profit.

-531 of 2002 repeals the Single Business Tax Act for tax years beginning
+Several different credits are available as well as methods of reducing a taxpayer's taxable base.
+P.A.
+531 of 2002 repeals the Single Business Tax Act for tax years beginning after December 31, 2007.

 What activity is subject to the SBT?